RonP3/blog/_posts/2020-09-20-create-an-app-with-dropwizard-maven-and-kotlin.markdown

 ---
 layout: post
-title: "Create an app with Dropwizard, Maven and Kotlin"
+title: "Create an App with Dropwizard, Maven and Kotlin"
 date: 2020-09-20 14:33:01 +0300
 categories: jekyll update
 ---